PR2aid/gic2026_QCi/README.md

 https://github.com/PR2aid/gic2026_QCi

-The best way is to download this package locally, then  package to qBrain then run the bellow commants:
+The best way is to download this package from Github, then upload to qBrain and run the bellow commants:

 ### To run locally